ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 The system consists of (only) two layers; for each Member State one or more country level certificate that each sign one or more document signing certificates that are used in day to day operations.

 The Member State certificates are called Certificate Signer Certificate Authorities (CSCAs) and are (typically) self-signed certificates.
 Countries may have more than one (e.g. in case of regional devolution).
 These CSCA certificates regularly sign the Document Signing Certificates (DSCs) used for signing HCERTs.
-Member States will each maintain a public register of the DSC certificates that is kept current and published at a stable URL which is communicated to the Secretariat.
+Member States will each maintain a public register of the DSC certificates that is kept current, communicated to the Secretariat and also published at a stable URL for bilateral exchange.
 Member States MUST remove any revoked or stale certificates from this list.

 The Secretariat will regularly aggregate and publish the Member States DSCs, after having verified these agains the list of CSCA certificates (which have been conveyed and verified by other means).